Gators use bullpen for victory

 That adjustment worked perfectly as the SF State bullpen kept the Hawk bats quiet for the rest of the afternoon by limiting them to six hits.

-The Gator bats remained quiet themselves until the fifth, though, when they would take the lead and not surrender it.
+The Gator bats remained quiet themselves until the fifth inning, though, when they would take the lead and not surrender it.

 Lopez singled off Holy Names freshman reliever Joshua Ribera to score Neumann and Kritsch, giving the Gators a 2-1 lead.

-Ribera intentionally walked freshman first baseman Trevor Rogers to pitch to Harris and advance Lopez to second with one out.
+Ribera intentionally walked freshman first baseman Trevor Rogers to pitch to center fielder Harris and advance Lopez to second with one out.

 Harris made the Hawks pay for the gamble by putting the game out of reach with a 2-run RBI single that scored Rogers and Lopez to make it 4-1 Gators.